WillYallop/static-site-generator/README.md

 # Static Site Generator

+> This is intended as a boiletplate project

 This is a minimal, but very flexible and powerful static site generator that is built around Express and LiquidJS.

 ## Scripts